raiden-network/microraiden/docs/contract/index.rst

 Smart Contract
 ==========================================

-Smart Contracts, Unittests and Infrastructure for RaidenPaymentChannel
+Smart Contracts, unit-tests and infrastructure for the enforcing :ref:`Blockchain component<intro-smart-contract>` of µRaiden.

 .. toctree::
    :maxdepth: 2